DolorHunter/randcodeR/README.md

 - Donation:             https://www.paypal.me/dolorhunter

 News:
+ - NOW RELEASE V.0.5!!
+New version with new structure.
  - v.0.5 is nearly come to an end.
 I am test it and perfect it now.
 I think it can be release before the second week of December.
 I'm rushing the schedual!!
  - I'm Working on v.0.5 now.
 New vision is releasing slower than expected because of midterm.
 But I promise once I've done all the test, I will immediately start to code.
 THANK YOU ALL FOR WAITING!!
  - NOW RELEASE v.0.4(beta)!!
 Brand new start of the project!!
 Stable edition is on the way.